 How do I check my version of Java?

 Follow the below steps to check the version of Java JDK version.

 - Open the Window search menu and type cmd

-- Open the Command Prompt and type the java -version command
+- Open the Command Prompt and type

 - After that, click on Enter button